psoukie/zipchord/README.md

 **Detection delay:** Depending on your regular typing, you might be holding two or more keys pressed at the same time for longer than the threshold that triggers the chord recognition.
 This can result in some intended key presses in your regular typing being misinterpreted as chords.
 In that case, you can increase the number of milliseconds under detection delay.

-**Restrict chords while typing:** When this option is on, the keyboard is restricted to normal typing and ignores chords, unless the chord is preceded by a space, permitted punctuation or by moving the cursor.
+**Restrict chords while typing:** When this option is on, the keyboard is restricted to normal typing and ignores chords, unless the chord is preceded by a space, another chord, permitted punctuation or by moving the cursor.
 Note that chords defined as suffixes (see below under [Special Characters](#special-characters)) will still be recognized in this mode.

 **Allow Shift in chords:** When this option is not checked, Shift key behaves normally (when pressed together with a defined chord, it capitalizes the word).
 By checking this box, this standard functionality is replaced with the ability to define chords that use Shift as a key in the chord.
 (It makes Shift work like other standard keys and space bar.
 Use `+` to represent Shift in chords.)